nickcherry/angular-custom-select/README.md

 ## How do I use it?

-Add `angular-custom-select` as a dependency to your app, like so:
+Add `angular-custom-select` as a dependency for your app, like so:

 ```coffeescript
 angular.module('your-amazing-app', ['angular-custom-select'])